-- Know Your Audience.
+- Know Your Audience

-- Respect The Gatekeeper.
+- Respect The Gatekeeper

-They might be more important in their role of filtering out unwanted calls.
+They might be more critical in their role of filtering out unwanted calls.
 Be polite but assertive in your approach.
 It is undesirable for companies to have a hostile relationship with the gatekeeper.

 - Your Voice …

 As the two parties cannot see each other, their voices become the most personal connection in the conversation.

 Tone and speed are two of the most critical indicator of a person’s feelings, as nerves will raise both the pitch and speed at which people usually speak.